michaelfranzl/escper/README.md

 Introduction
 ------------

-Escper is a collection of tools that make printing of plain text and images to one or several serial thermal printers easy.
-USB, serial (RS232) and TCP/IP based printers are supported.
-Escper is useful for Ruby-based Point of Sale (POS) systems that want to print receipts, tickets or labels.

 While the actual printing is just writing a bytearray to a device node located inside of `/dev`, there is some preprocessing necessary.
 Thermal printers usually have a narrow and custom character set, do not support UTF-8, only ASCII-8BIT.
 However, Escper makes it possible to conveniently pass an UTF-8 string to the printing method, and it does all the conversion work under the hood.
 For special characters, Escper will map UTF-8 characters to the ASCII-8BIT codes that are actually supported by the currently enabled codepage on the printer (have a look at the user manual of your printer).
 The file `lib/escper/codepages.yml` is an example for matching UTF-8 codes to ASCII codes of the standard codepage of the commonly available Espon and Metapace printers.